TRIQS/dft_tools/doc/DFTDMFTmain.rst

 The DFT+DMFT calculation
 ========================

-After having set up the hdf5 arxive, we can now do our DFT+DMFT calculation.
+After having set up the hdf5 archive, we can now do our DFT+DMFT calculation.
 It consists of initialisation steps, and the actual DMFT self consistency loop.

 .. index:: initialisation of DFT+DMFT